Note: This post is longer than usual--3460 words & fourteen minutes to read.

 The practical response for Americans who question the forward-looking strength of the US dollar is just to buy another currency.
 Europe is run almost exclusively by center-right governing coalitions right now, so you can trust your money to them.
 Or maybe since all Europeans are socialists by definition you’d prefer to trust your money to the Canadian or British governments.
 You can buy Korean won or Australian dollars or Brazilian reals.
 You can even go out and buy actual bars of gold. …But whatever you do, don’t entrust your money to promises by the North Carolina state government to give you gold in the future.
 That’s just a sucker move that’s going to leave you get stuck holding the bag next time there’s a budget crisis.

-I would not expect a new North Carolina dollar to catch on unless people begin to trust the North Carolina government more than the US federal government.
+I would not expect a new North Carolina dollar to catch on unless people begin to trust the North Carolina state government more than the US federal government.
 I certainly don’t.
 Throughout history, whenever a crisis came, governments suspended the gold standard (or silver standard).
-It happened in the US during the revolutionary war, the civil war, and the great depression.
+The US did it during the revolutionary war, the civil war, WWI, and the great depression.
 Just to give a sense of how it worked, consider WWI.
-When the war began in Europe it created a financial crisis that spread to the US, so the US suspended the gold standard in July 1914 to deal with it.
-Then when the financial system stabilized, the gold standard was re-established in December 1914 until September 1917 when the US entered the war and gold exports were banned until June 1919 when the US resumed the full gold standard until 1933 when the US left the gold standard again and never went back.
+When the war began in Europe it created a financial crisis that spread to the US, so the US briefly suspended the gold standard in July 1914 to deal with it even though the US had not entered the war yet.
+Then when the US financial system stabilized, the gold standard was re-established in December 1914 until September 1917 when the US entered the war and gold exports were banned until June 1919 when the US resumed the full gold standard until 1933 when the US left the gold standard again and never quite went back.
+Gold was still used for foreign exchange (until 1973), but Americans couldn’t exchange dollars for gold.